tardate/LittleArduinoProjects/Electronics101/555Timer/ContinuityTester/README.md

 ## Notes

-This cicruit is based on a [circuit from www.555-timer-circuits.com](http://www.555-timer-circuits.com/continuity-tester.html), but with a few modifications.
+This circuit is based on a [circuit from www.555-timer-circuits.com](http://www.555-timer-circuits.com/continuity-tester.html), but with a few modifications.
 It uses a 555 timer to generate the "continuity" tone, and has the nice property that power is normally off until continuity detected (a good battery saver).